bfuchs18/git-papers/journal.md

-# Bari Fuchs is trying to learn git
+# Bari Fuchs and Alaina are trying to learn git

-Authored by: Bari
+Authored by: Bari and Alaina

 Introduction: Based on  results from Smith(2009), CoolAuthor(2012).